jonahgoldwastaken/functional-programming/README.md

 ### Used columns

-Available (in Dutch) in the [wiki](https://github.com/theonejonahgold/functional-programming/wiki/Concept-🦧#gebruikte-datasets)
+Available (in Dutch) in the [wiki](https://github.com/theonejonahgold/functional-programming/wiki/Concept-🦧#gebruikte-datasets) (Still a work in progress, but the datasets that I want to use are on that page as well)

 ## Project structure